openvinotoolkit/training_extensions/docs/source/explanation/algorithms/classification/hierarhical_classification.rst

 Hierarchical Classification
 ===========================

-Hierarchical Classification is an extension of the classification task where besides the set of categories to predict we have a hierarchical relationship between them.
+Hierarchical classification is an extension of the classification task where besides the set of categories to predict we have a hierarchical relationship between them.
 The goal of this task is to predict the hierarchical tree of the categories for the given image.

 We solve this task by assigning a separate head for each label group on each hierarchical level.